mahin12/portfolio-master/content/about/index.md

   - React.js
   - Python
   - Django
+  - Git

 ---

 Hello!
 I'm [Md Mahin Arafat](https://www.linkedin.com/in/mahin-arafat/), a Computer Science Enthuasist.

+I am pursuing an M.Eng. of Electrical and Computer Engineering at [Ontario Tech University](https://ontariotechu.ca/)

 I have graduated from the prestigious [University of Malaya](https://www.um.edu.my/) on March 2021.
 There, I have completed my bachelor of Computer Science with a major of Software Engineering.